schedutron/CPAP/README.md

     * Exercise 6-10: GUI Programming and Databases ([db_GUI.py][6-10])
     ![Partial Output for Exercise 6-10](/Chap6/screenshots/E6-10.png)
     * Exercise 6-11: Stock Portfolio Class (not implemented yet as I don't know much about web programming as of this writing)
-    * Exercise 6-12: Debugging & Refactoring
+    * Exercise 6-12: Debugging & Refactoring ([ushuffle_dbU.py][6-12])
+    * Exercise 6-13: Stock Portfolio Class (not implemented as it depends on Exercise 6-11, shall do after sufficient learning)

 [req2]: /requirements.txt
 [chap4]: /Chap4